 ![]() |

-Matthew Trevithick is an Associate at Venrock, which he joined in 2004.
+Matthew Trevithick is a Partner at Venrock, which he joined in 2004.
 His primary areas of investment are information technology, nanotechnology and energy.
 Prior to Venrock, Matt co-founded and sold two software companies, Flash Communications (a developer of instant messaging technology) was acquired by Microsoft in 1998 and LiquidMarket (a product search and comparison shopping service) was acquired by NBC Internet in 1999.
 Matt began his career in project finance and currency trading, gaining professional experience in Tokyo, London, Singapore and New York.
 Matt has a B.S. in Electrical Engineering from the Massachusetts Institute of Technology and an M.S. in Management from the MIT Sloan School. www.venrock.com |

 ![]() |